LarryTheFatCat/BasicLoginSystem/readme.md

 - Changed the title of registerMode.
 - Changed the title of the launchPage.
 - Just tested the clickAction -> creates .txt that stores pword via desktop and works!

+- Day 3
+- Added github worflows so anyone can download any commit.